sapphireos/chromatron/docs/fx_script_guide.rst

 Floating point numbers are a shortcut to represent integer values in the graphics system.
 They do *not* behave like normal floating point numbers in Python.
 Remember - the underlying virtual machine only understands integers.

-All internal graphics parameters are represented as 16 bit integers (0 to 65535).
+Most internal graphics parameters are represented as 16 bit integers (0 to 65535).
 However, it is often simpler to represent these values as a floating point number between 0.0 and 1.0.
 Thus, in FX Script the number 0.5 represents the integer 32768.
 You can use these special floats in expressions, such as 0.1 + 0.1, but be aware that something like 0.5 * 0.5 may not do what you expect.
 Instead of yielding 16384 (0.25), you will actually get 32768 * 32768 = 1,073,741,824.
 It is generally best to avoid complex math with the floating point representation.

 Graphics System